beacondb/beacondb/docs/plan.md

 When Mozilla Location Services shutdown in March, all crowdsourced WiFi geolocation data was made completely unavailable to the public. **Data that users had submitted was completely gone, and anyone who wanted to start up an alternative service would now be completely starting from scratch**.

 Following the [MLS shutdown announcement](https://github.com/mozilla/ichnaea/issues/2065), there was lots of discussion from the open source community regarding next steps.
-I'll reference some comments in greater detail down below, but people in that thread seem to be quite keen on seeing an alternative emerge that _somehow_ publishes data, mainly to avoid becoming dependent on a centralised service for the second time.
+Comments on the announcement show that people seem to be keen to support an alternative that _somehow_ publishes data, mainly to avoid becoming dependent on a centralised service for the second time.

 That thread eventually got locked due to some heated discussion, and after almost a month I wasn't able to find another place where people had gathered to continue working towards a solution for publishing data.
 I wasn't even able to find a project that had started collecting data to be used in an MLS replacement, so I ended up starting beaconDB with two goals in mind:

 - being a successor to MLS, by starting to receive data
 - publishing collected data, after discussing possible solutions as a community.the main thing here is to try and strike a balance between utility and privacy that people are happy with - which can only be done if enough people participate in discussion.

 10 months later, beaconDB is now sitting on more than 30 million WiFi APs (!!!) without having "a plan" to actually publish any data.
-While not ideal, I hope that explains how we got in this position :P.
+While not ideal, I hope that at least explains how we got in this position :P.

 ## proposed plan